 - The Complainant notifies the Title IX Coordinator in writing that they would like to withdraw the formal complaint or any allegations therein; or

-Upon any dismissal, Moravian College will promptly send written notice of the dismissal and the rationale for doing so simultaneously to the parties.
+Upon any dismissal, Moravian University will promptly send written notice of the dismissal and the rationale for doing so simultaneously to the parties.
 This dismissal decision is appealable by any party under the procedures for appeal below.
 The decision not to dismiss is also appealable by any party claiming that a dismissal is required or appropriate.
 A Complainant who decides to withdraw a complaint may later request to reinstate it or refile it.

-Moravian College is obligated to ensure that the grievance process is not abused for retaliatory purposes.
-The College permits the filing of counterclaims but uses an initial assessment to determine whether the allegations in the counterclaim are made in good faith.
+Moravian University is obligated to ensure that the grievance process is not abused for retaliatory purposes.
+The University permits the filing of counterclaims but uses an initial assessment to determine whether the allegations in the counterclaim are made in good faith.
 Counterclaims by a Respondent may be made in good faith, but are, on occasion, made for purposes of retaliation.
 Counterclaims made with retaliatory intent will not be permitted and may constitute a violation of this policy.

 Counterclaims determined to be reported in good faith will be processed using the grievance procedures below.
 Investigation of such claims may either take place after resolution of the underlying initial allegation or may be resolved through the same investigation as the underlying allegation, at the discretion of the Title IX Coordinator.